-Total forest area is divided into two blocksviz.
+Total forest area is divided into two blocks viz.
 Chialune dominated and Katus dominated forest.
-Sampling procedures mentioned in Carbon measurement guideline (MFSC, 2011) formulated by the REDD implementation center was employed for data collection.
-Sample plots were taken at 10% sampling intensity on each block.
-Total 18 sample plots (9 in chilaune dominated block and 9 in katus dominated block) were established randomly for the field data collection.
-The rectangular plots of size $20\times25\text{m}^2$, $10\times10\text{m}^2$, $5\times5\text{m}^2$ were laid down for the tree, pole and sapling respectively at the corner of each plot.
-Litter, herbs and grass including seedling (LHG) were collected from the 1×1 m2 laid down as nested plot.
+Sampling procedures mentioned in Carbon measurement guideline (MFSC, 2011) formulated by the REDD implementation center has been employed for data collection.
+Sample plots are taken at 10% sampling intensity on each block.
+Total 18 sample plots (9 in Chilaune dominated block and 9 in Katus dominated block) were established randomly for the field data collection.
+The rectangular plots of size 20×25m2, 10x10m2,

+$5 \times 5m^2$ were laid down for the tree, pole and sapling respectively at the corner of each plot.
+Litter, herbs and grass including seedling(LHG) were collected from the $1 \times 1 m^2$ plots were laid down as nested plot.